![]() |

 1. Casing

-Do you want something that is more traditional, or do you want something wild like a clear, see-through casing?
+Do you want something more traditional, or do you want something wild, like a clear, see-through casing?

 2. Components

 The second component you will need will be your motherboard.
-You may have heard this term before, but might not know what it is.
-Unlike a CPU which actually processes tasks, the motherboard helps to organize those tasks and their results.
+You may have heard this term before but might need to learn what it is.
+Unlike a CPU, that processes tasks, the motherboard helps organize those tasks and their results.

 The next thing you will need is your GPU or graphics card.
 When it comes to gaming, this is crucial in giving you the best experience possible.

-Your graphics card controls the quality of the output to your monitor.
+Your graphics card controls the quality of your monitor's output.
 The better the graphics card, the better the image will look on your screen.

 But how are you going to store all of your games?
-That brings us to the next important component, which would be your hard drive.
+That brings us to the next critical component: your hard drive.
 There are 2 types of internal hard drives, an HDD (hard disk drive) or an SSD (solid state drive).

-An HDD is your standard typical hard drive found in most retail computers and consists of a spinning disk that helps to read and write your data.
+An HDD is your standard hard drive found in most retail computers and consists of a spinning disk that helps you read and write your data.
 Many businesses use these due to the cost savings.

-An SSD, on the other hand, does not have any moving parts.
-It reads and writes data directly to a set flash memory chips.
-This allows for much quicker load times, which can be a huge benefit when it comes to gaming.
+On the other hand, an SSD has no moving parts.
+It reads and writes data directly to a set of flash memory chips.
+This allows for much quicker load times, which can be a massive benefit for gaming.

-The last couple of things you'll need will be a PSU (power supply unit) and some sort of cooling system to keep your brand new PC from overheating.
+The last couple of things you'll need will be a PSU (powgreatly benefit cooling system to keep your brand-new PC from overheating.

 How to Build a Gaming PC for Less

-When you figure out how you want your PC to perform, you can then start searching for the components you'll need for that specific build that is within your budget.
-While it's every gamer's dream to have a top of the line PC, if your specific style of gaming doesn't require that, then there's no need to invest an absurd amount of money into it.
+When you figure out how you want your PC to perform, you can start searching for the components you'll need for that specific build within your budget.
+While it's every gamer's dream to have a top-of-the-line PC, if your particular gaming style doesn't require that, then there's no need to invest an absurd amount of money.

-Also, if there is a specific game you are wanting to play, check the requirements for that game.
-This can help you during the process of narrowing down the correct components for you.
+Also, if there is a specific game you want to play, check the requirements for that game.
+This can help you when narrowing down the correct components for you.

-A big mistake that new builders make is just buying random components without doing their research.
-When you are looking for the right components for you, make a list of each item.
-Not all components work with each other and you want to make sure you are buying components that are actually compatible.
+New builders make a big mistake by buying random components without doing their research.
+When looking for the right components, create a list of each item.
+Not all components work with each other, and you want to make sure you are buying components that are actually compatible.

 Finish Him!